 It’s an exercise for the creative mind, and you don’t need a creative mind to begin.

-Time: At a minimum, about 16 minutes.
+Time: About 26 minutes.
 But how slow can you go?

 Type of path: Footpath, paving and concrete.

 Take care: A small section of this walk includes a laneway and carpark where there are no designated walkways.

 Nearest public toilets: Corner of Clarinda and Church streets, and also in Cooke Park.

 The walk begins at the corner of Clarinda and Bushman streets.
 There’s usually plenty of parking spots in this area.